Interested in becoming a UNC Volunteer Doula?

 Are you a trained and experienced doula?

 Thank you for considering serving as a volunteer doula.
 We would love to hear from you.
 Please email us at email@example.com

 Are you considering doula training?

 You will find information about the role and work of a doula at dona.org.
-Our next doula training will be offered in January 2019.
+Our next in-house doula training will be offered in July 2019.
 This training is intended for individuals who plan to volunteer in our program.
 There are no pre-requisites to the training and it is offered over one weekend.
-Our training for January is full.
-However, please contact us to join our interest list.
+Our training for July is full.
+However, please contact us to join our interest list!

 If you would like to join our interest list please email firstname.lastname@example.org for more information!

 Volunteering with our program is a long-term commitment.
 Our volunteers:

 - must go through the process of becoming a UNC healthcare volunteer

 - must be able to commit at least 9-12 months of volunteer time

-- must be available to take two 12-hour shifts per month (either 6am-6pm or 6pm-6am)
+- must be available to take one 12-hour shift per month (either 6am-6pm or 6pm-6am)